Captain Tom Moore: Guinness World Records

-Moore held two Guinness World Records: as the fundraiser raising the greatest amount of money in an individual charity walk, and as the oldest person to have a number-one single on the UK charts.
+Moore held two Guinness World Records: as the fundraiser raising the greatest amount of money in an individual charity walk, and as the oldest person to have a number-one single on the UK Singles Chart.

 100th birthday

 Over a week before Moore's 100th birthday, so many cards had been sent to him that Royal Mail had had to introduce dedicated sorting facilities and around 20 volunteers were recruited to open and display them, at the local Bedford School.
 By his birthday, over 150,000 cards had been received.

 Royal Mail announced that all stamped post between 26 April and 1 May would be postmarked "Happy 100th Birthday Captain Thomas Moore NHS fundraising hero 30th April 2020".
 Royal Mail also celebrated his birthday by painting a postbox, near his home, the shade of blue used by the NHS, with a golden balloon and inscription on the side.

 On the morning of his birthday, a Hawker Hurricane and a Spitfire from the Royal Air Force's Battle of Britain Memorial Flight performed a flypast over Moore's house.
 In the afternoon, a second flypast featured two Army Air Corps helicopters, a Wildcat and an Apache.

 Michael Ball appeared live on BBC Breakfast to sing "Happy Birthday to You" to Moore.
-Birthday congratulations were also made by Boris Johnson, Harry Kane, and Charles III (still Prince of Wales at the time).
+Birthday congratulations were also made by Prime Minister Boris Johnson, English footballer Harry Kane, and the Prince of Wales.
 Moore also took a video call from the Secretary-General of the United Nations, António Guterres.

 Instead of the standard 100th birthday message from Queen Elizabeth II, he received a personalised card, presented in person by the Lord Lieutenant of Bedfordshire, Helen Nellis.